History of botany: Theophrastus and the origin of botanical science

+Enquiry into Plants and Causes of Plants

 Theophrastus's major botanical works were the Enquiry into Plants (Historia Plantarum) and Causes of Plants (Causae Plantarum) which were his lecture notes for the Lyceum.
-The opening sentence of the Enquiry reads like a botanical manifesto: "We must consider the distinctive characters and the general nature of plants from the point of view of their morphology, their behaviour under external conditions, their mode of generation and the whole course of their life".
+The opening sentence of the Enquiry reads like a botanical manifesto:

 The Enquiry is 9 books of "applied" botany dealing with the forms and classification of plants and economic botany, examining the techniques of agriculture (relationship of crops to soil, climate, water and habitat) and horticulture.
 He described some 500 plants in detail, often including descriptions of habitat and geographic distribution, and he recognised some plant groups that can be recognised as modern-day plant families.
 Some names he used, like Crataegus, Daucus and Asparagus have persisted until today.
 His second book Causes of Plants covers plant growth and reproduction (akin to modern physiology).
-Like Aristotle he grouped plants into "trees", "undershrubs", "shrubs" and "herbs" but he also made several other important botanical distinctions and observations.
+Like Aristotle, he grouped plants into "trees", "undershrubs", "shrubs" and "herbs" but he also made several other important botanical distinctions and observations.
 He noted that plants could be annuals, perennials and biennials, they were also either monocotyledons or dicotyledons and he also noticed the difference between determinate and indeterminate growth and details of floral structure including the degree of fusion of the petals, position of the ovary and more.
 These lecture notes of Theophrastus comprise the first clear exposition of the rudiments of plant anatomy, physiology, morphology and ecology — presented in a way that would not be matched for another eighteen centuries.

+Pedanius Dioscorides

-Meanwhile, the study of medicinal plants was not being neglected and a full synthesis of ancient Greek pharmacology was compiled in Materia Medica c.
+A full synthesis of ancient Greek pharmacology was compiled in De Materia Medica c.
 60 AD by Pedanius Dioscorides (c.
 40-90 AD) who was a Greek physician with the Roman army.
 This work proved to be the definitive text on medicinal herbs, both oriental and occidental, for fifteen hundred years until the dawn of the European Renaissance being slavishly copied again and again throughout this period.
 Though rich in medicinal information with descriptions of about 600 medicinal herbs, the botanical content of the work was extremely limited.